daiyi/camper/README.md

 ```
 - the mailer config should mimic the parameters and structures found in the [nodemailer-wellknown documentation](https://github.com/nodemailer/nodemailer-wellknown)
   Note that if your well-known isn't working you can set it up from scratch.
 Setup found in the  [nodemailer repo](https://github.com/nodemailer/nodemailer)
+- Once configuration is setup run `npm install` within the project to install the dependencies

-Once the config is set you should be able to run `node scraper/index.js`
+- To run the scraper run `node scraper/index.js`

-If you want to see dev log output run `NODE_ENV=dev node scraper/index.js`
+- If you want to see dev log output run `NODE_ENV=dev node scraper/index.js` I typically use this on first setup.

-## File Structure
-### index.js
-This is the entry point for the scraper.
-You can set this up to run a function on setInterval or more preferably just install a cron job\* that runs it at whatever frequency you want.
-\*.
-Note that this scraper for one date can take about 15 seconds to run.
-Electron has a prohibitively long boot up time but gives you the benefit of being able to write really high level scripts.

-This is where you decide how you want your scraper to run.
-check_site.
+- error logs can be found in scraper.error.log, these are structured logs and can be viewed with any structured log viewer.